 The main insulation shall be subjected to three successive applications of a 1.2/50 µs impulse voltage with a crest value of 5 PU.
 The impulse voltage shall be applied to both terminals of the coil conductor while the conducting surfaces of the simulated slot portions of the coil are grounded.

 The test of the turn insulation shall consist of successive applications within 1-minute intervals of voltage impulses having a rise time of 0.1 µs to 0.2 µs applied between the coil terminations.
 The test voltages shall include values of 2.0 PU and 3.5 PU.
 After successfully passing the test, the crest value of the voltage impulse shall be gradually increased until the point of insulation failure is reached.

-At the completion of the tests, the sacrificial coils shall be cut into at least three segments at mutually agreed locations and presented to the purchaser or their representative for inspection.NOTE Increasing the voltage to the point of failure is for informational purposes only.
+NOTE Increasing the voltage to the point of failure is for informational purposes only.
 When a failure occurs, the cut described in 6.3.4.2.1 d) would typically be made at the location of the failure.

+d) · At the completion of the tests, the sacrificial coils shall be cut into a minimum of three segments and be available at the test location to the purchaser or their representative on the same day the surge test is completed.
+Unless otherwise directed by the purchaser or their representative, the coil segments shall be cut from the following locations: 1) from under the simulated stator slot plate, 2) at the point where the coils transition out of the simulated stator slot plate, and 3) at the start of the first bend.

 · Power Factor Tip-Up Test